 Looking for the cheapest way to travel between Stockholm Arlanda Airport and the city?
 This guide breaks down every option by price, including hidden costs you might not know about.
-Spoiler: for groups, the fixed-price taxi is often cheaper than Arlanda Express.
+Spoiler: for groups, the fixed-price taxi is often a cost-effective alternative to Arlanda Express.

 The Cheapest Options Ranked (Single Traveler)